FTC-Team14140/vr_physics/README.md

 encoder.
 There is a downward-facing color sensor in the center of the robot.
 A gyro sensor (or BNO055 imu) is also included.
 Each robot has an rotating/extending arm attached to the back, controlled by DC motors.
 There is a grabber at the end of the arm that is controlled by a servo.
 Each robot also has distance sensors on the front, left, right and back sides.
-A small green rectangle indicates the front of the robot.
 Wheel diameters are all 4 inches.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Skystone field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the robot.
 The field graphic is easily changed by providing a different .bmp image in the virtual_robot.config.Config class.
 The .bmp image is the skysone_field648.bmp file in the virtual_robot.assets folder.
 As is, the 3D display scene is 800x800 pixels.
 This can be increased or decreased by changing the value of SUBSCENE_WIDTH in the virtual_robot.config.Config.java class.
+Note: changing the subscene width does not require a change in the field graphic.

 An abridged approximation of the FTC SDK is provided.